Hike to Health

 Fall Volunteer Rendezvous

 Celebrate National Public Lands Day with Voyageurs National Park Association and park staff!
-This years project is focused on the Black Bay Beaver Pond Ski Trail.
+This years project is focused on planting trees along the Rainy Lake Recreation Trail.

 For more information and to register visit Voyageurs National Park Association.

 The Hike to Health Program is made possible by a generous donation from Coca-Cola, Inc. through the National Park's Foundation's Active Trails Program.

 Your choice in fishing tackle can have an effect on park wildlife.
 It takes only one lead sinker to kill a loon.
 Non-lead alternatives are available in local stores and at Voyageurs National Park visitor centers.